 & Ince, in any case

 Cyber threat doesn’t exist solely outside a business.
-The risks posed by a company’s own employees (and connected contractors) is a contributing factor in over 50% of breaches.
+Risks posed by a company’s own employees (and connected contractors) are a contributing factor in over 50% of breaches.

 At Ince we work in conjunction with leading cyber-security professionals to provide solutions to all of your cyber related needs, and can offer the following:

 - A cyber security assessment to identify any existing vulnerabilities in your networks, insurance cover, operating procedures and contractual terms;

 - A bespoke cyber risk management plan to mitigate your operational, legal, reputational and regulatory risk;

 - Developing a cyber-breach response plan;